selimfirat/news-spider/report.md

 We could not exactly reproduce the results in CharNER [20] architecture probably because we do not have Viterbi decoder.
 However, we obtained significant results for Named Entity Recognition.

+Training is stopped at 89.61 F1 score on validation set When we test that model on test dataset F1 is 82.37.

+Lower than original implementation of CharNER [20] which is 91.30 but seems sensible for our project.
+Nevertheless, the reasons for that result are discussed in "Related Work" section below.

 #### Related Work
 In CharNER architecture proposed by Kuru et al. [20], they mapped each character to a label.
 Then, they extracted the most probable Named Entity sequence for words of the sentence from these labels via Viterbi Decoder.